A non-trivial upper bound on the threshold bias of the Oriented-cycle game: The Oriented-cycle game -- strict rules

 \item[$(R4)$] {\em Edge set:} $D=D(A,B)\cup D(A_S,V\setminus B)\cup D(V\setminus A,B_S).$ \end{enumerate} \end{definition}

-An illustration of the properties can be found in Figure \ref{fig:riskless1}.
+An illustration of some of the properties can be found in Figure \ref{fig:riskless1}.
 Observe that the definition of riskless is self-dual in the following sense.
-Recall that $\Dback$ denotes the digraph obtained by reversing all arcs of a digraph $D$. \begin{observation} A digraph $D$ is a riskless digraph of rank $r$ with $UDB$ $(A,B)$ if and only if $\Dback$ is a riskless digraph of rank $r$ with $UDB$ $(B,A)$. \end{observation}
+Recall that $\Dback$ denotes the digraph obtained by reversing all arcs of a digraph $D$. \begin{observation} A digraph $D$ is a riskless digraph of rank $r$ with UDB $(A,B)$ if and only if $\Dback$ is a riskless digraph of rank $r$ with UDB $(B,A)$. \end{observation}

+Note that the empty graph is riskless of rank $0$.
+In the strict Oriented-cycle game, assume that after round $r$, for some $0\leq r$, the digraph $D$ of directed edges is riskless of rank $r$ with UDB~$(A,B)$.
+Let $e\in \cA(D)$ be the arc that OMaker directs in round $r+1$.
+OBreaker's move is divided into what we call a {\em base strategy} and an {\em add-edges strategy}.
+In the base strategy, OBreaker chooses {\em at most} $b$ arcs to restore the properties of a riskless digraph.
+In the add-edges strategy, he directs further edges keeping the digraph riskless so that the total number of edges he directs in one round is exactly $b$.
+The following two lemmas make sure that he can indeed do so for a certain number of rounds.